Zero-Inflated Autoregressive Conditional Duration Model for Discrete Trade Durations with Excessive Zeros: Zero-Inflated ACD Model

-where $C = (c_1,\ldots,c_k)'$ are the constant parameters, $B = \mathrm{diag}(b_1,\ldots,b_k)$ are the autoregressive parameters, $A = \mathrm{diag}(a_1,\ldots,a_k)$ are the score parameters, $S(f_i)$ is the scaling function for the score and $\nabla(x_i, f_i)$ is the score.
-As the scaling function, we consider \begin{itemize} \item unit scaling, i.e.\ $S(f_i) = I$, \item square root of inverse of the Fisher information scaling, i.e.\ $S(f_i) = \mathcal{I}(f_i)^{-\frac{1}{2}}$, \item inverse of the Fisher information scaling, i.e.\ $S(f_i) = \mathcal{I}(f_i)^{-1}$. \end{itemize} Note that each scaling function results in a different GAS model.
-The long-term mean and unconditional value of the time-varying parameters is $f=(I-B)^{-1} C$.
-The parameters $f_i$ in \eqref{eq:gasRecursion} are assumed to be unbounded.
+The long-term mean and unconditional value of the time-varying parameters is $\tilde{f}=(I-B)^{-1} C$.
+The parameters $\tilde{f}_i$ in \eqref{eq:gasRecursion} are assumed to be unbounded.
 However, some distributions require bounded parameters (e.g.\ variance greater than zero).
-The standard solution in the GAS framework is to use an unbounded parametrization $\tilde{f}_i = H(f_i)$, which follows the GAS recursion instead of the original parametrization $f_i$, i.e.
+The standard solution in the GAS framework is to use an unbounded parametrization $f_i = H(\tilde{f}_i)$, which follows the GAS recursion instead of the original parametrization $\tilde{f}_i$, i.e.